 In translation the style is still troublesome – Wikipedia sums up Sebald’s German as “intentionally somewhat old fashioned and elaborate”, making frequent use of page long paragraphs and even sentences.
 I’m not sure what it’s left me with.

-- Phil Smith (Mythogeography): On walking…and stalking Sebald: A guide to going beyond wandering around looking at stuff (Amazon)
+- Phil Smith (Mythogeography): On walking…and stalking Sebald: A guide to going beyond wandering around looking at stuff (Amazon; Reading and walking)

 - Searching for Sebald by the Deconstructive Theatre Project

 - Teju Cole on WG Sebald’s poetry of the disregarded (2012)